metacpan/metacpan-cpan-extracted/distros/D/DBIx-QuickDB/README.md

     Set this env var if you want QDB to use a temp dir other than the default.

+- DB\_VERBOSE

+    Set this env var to get STDOUT from the database server.

 # METHODS

 - $db = DBIx::QuickDB->build\_db();